Rocket

 Props #

-The data-props:* attribute allows you to define component props with codecs for validation and defaults.
+The data-prop:* attribute allows you to define component props with codecs for normalization and defaults.
+Custom element attributes arrive as strings, then Rocket decodes them into typed values using your schema.

 1<!-- Component definition with defaults -->